 The stellar models provide the angular momentum in each zone corresponding to a spherical shell in the star.
-We assume angular momentum is conserved in the collapse phase and calculate the angular momentum of a compact remnant by summing the angular momentum of the zones with enclosed mass lower than the compact remnant mass.
-Although number of processes can remove angular momentum during neutron star formation, the angular momentum loss from these mechanisms is minimal if the core collapses quickly to a BH~\citep{Ott2006}.
+We assume that angular momentum is conserved in the collapse phase, and calculate the angular momentum of the compact remnant by summing the angular momentum of the zones with enclosed mass lower than the compact remnant mass.

-From the amount of angular momentum contained in the collapsing core, we calculate the dimensionless BH spin magnitude $a_{\rm spin}$.
-In Figure~\ref{fig.bhspin} we show the BH spins as a function of a progenitor CO core mass.
-We approximate the natal BH spin by: